adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 # Important Note

 There's a native C# application that hooks into game memory and can read the item list directly.
-(It can even change the layout!)
-Would recommend using this instead, unless you have a separate streaming PC for capture or you really need the webpage.
+Would recommend using this, unless you have a separate streaming PC for capture or you really need the webpage.
 That project is here: https://github.com/AinTunez/DarkSoulsRandoTracker

 # DS1 Item Auto Tracker FAQ